Skipping-rope rhyme: Political statement

-In Dublin, Ireland, the visits of inspectors known as "Glimmer men" to private houses to enforce regulations to prevent the use of coal gas in restricted hours during the Emergency gave rise to:
+In Dublin, Ireland, the visits of inspectors known as "glimmer men" to private houses to enforce regulations to prevent the use of coal gas in restricted hours during the Emergency gave rise to:

 Keep it boiling on the glimmer, if you don't you get no dinner.

 Counting rhymes

 Most rhymes are intended to count the number of jumps the skipper takes without stumbling.
-These were essentially restricted to times when there were relatively few jumpers and time was abundant.
+These are essentially restricted to times when there were relatively few jumpers and time was abundant.
 These rhymes can take very simple forms.

 This chant was collected in London in the 1950s: